The Puritan: Act II

 Speaking to herself, Moll looks forward to marrying her suitor, Sir John Pennydub, the son of a wealthy farmer.
 A servant enters and tells Moll that Pennydub has come to visit her.
 Moll is happy that Pennydub has managed to get into the house without alerting her mother's attention.
 Pennydub enters and asks Moll for a kiss.
 Moll kisses him.
 Lady Plus enters with Sir Godfrey.
 Moll and Pennydub exit to avoid being seen together.
 Sir Godfrey continues to encourage Lady Plus to remarry.
 Lady Plus will hear none of it.
 Sir Oliver Muckhill (suitor to Lady Plus), Sir Andrew Tipstaff (suitor to Francis) and Sir John Pennydub (suitor to Moll) enter.
 Lady Plus scorns them, assures them that she and her daughters will never marry, and tells them to leave.
 As the gentlemen make their exit, Sir Godfrey whispers that he will do everything in his power to convince Lady Plus to change her mind.
 Pieboard enters, posing as a fortune-teller.
 Sir Godfrey exits.
 Lady Plus's daughters, Francis and Moll, enter.
 Pieboard tells Lady Plus that her husband's soul is in Purgatory (Puritans rejected Purgatory as non-Biblical, and an invention of the Pope used to increase his power and extort money from believers.)
 Lady Plus is sceptical of Pieboard's claims.
-To prove his supernatural abilities, Pieboard makes a series of predictions: 1) Lady Plus's brother-in-law, Sir Gregory, will lose something valuable (remember that Pieboard arranged for Nicholas to steal Gregory's chain in 1.4); 2) There will be some bloodshed resulting in a death in front of Lady Plus's door (remember that Pieboard instructed Skirmish and Corporal Oath to stage a fight in front of Lady Plus's home); 3) Lady Plus and Francis will go mad and run naked in public; and 4) Moll will be struck dumb.
+To prove his supernatural abilities, Pieboard makes a series of predictions: 1) Lady Plus's brother-in-law, Sir Godfrey, will lose something valuable (remember that Pieboard arranged for Nicholas to steal Godfrey's chain in 1.4); 2) There will be some bloodshed resulting in a death in front of Lady Plus's door (remember that Pieboard instructed Skirmish and Corporal Oath to stage a fight in front of Lady Plus's home); 3) Lady Plus and Francis will go mad and run naked in public; and 4) Moll will be struck dumb.
 The women are horrified by these predictions.
 Pieboard tells them that, if the first two predictions (the ones he has rigged) come true, there are measures the women can take to avoid going mad or being struck dumb: the two women who have forsworn marriage (Lady Plus and Francis) should get married as soon as possible, and the daughter who is in a hurry to get married (Moll) should remain single.
 The women exit, deeply troubled.
 Pieboard congratulates himself on his wit.
 He says that, to validate his "prophecy" about a death at Lady Plus's door, he will give Corporal Oath a sleeping potion that will make it seem as though he is dead.